We leverage the best available technology and foremost industry experts to ensure we are always ready to respond.

-HWCG has developed unique solutions to well containment through sound engineering and analytics which offer solutions to capping a subsea blowout in water depths ranging from 350-ft to 10,000-ft, pressures up to 20,000-psi and temperatures up to 350°F. If a shut-in in not possible due to a loss of well integrity, then flow & capture at a combined rate of up to 130k BFPD and 220 MMSCFD can be performed while a relief well is drilled.
+HWCG has developed unique solutions to well containment through sound engineering and analytics which offer solutions to capping a subsea blowout in water depths ranging from 350-ft to 10,000-ft, pressures up to 20,000-psi and temperatures up to 350°F. If a shut-in is not possible due to a loss of well integrity, then flow & capture at a combined rate of up to 130k BFPD and 220 MMSCFD can be performed while a relief well is drilled.
 HWCG provides its members with access to subsea dispersant injection equipment, an environmental common operating picture (eCOP), Source Control IMT responders, an emergency operations center (EOC) and a Response Portal on its Information Management Portal (IMP).
 Our equipment, procedures and processes are ready for immediate activation to any deepwater well control incident.

 In collaboration with the Bureau of Safety and Environmental Enforcement (BSEE), HWCG has developed a comprehensive Regional Containment Demonstration (RCD) template which provides detailed technical procedures and clearly identified response protocols for three different foreseeable deepwater containment scenarios.
 The RCD template is utilized by our members to tailor their RCD for their assets prior to submittal to BSEE.
 HWCG also offers editable procedures for each operation involving the deployment, testing and operation of the HWCG-owned equipment, as well as other equipment or operations that may be utilized or performed during an incident.